JacobArchambault/node-flight-booking/README.md

 # Flight booking
 A node.js web application simulating a flight booking website

-Before running, you will need to npm install (with --save) the following

-npm install express --save
+Before running, run

-npm install express-handlebars --save npm install body-parser --save
+npm install

+To run, open a terminal in this directory and type

+node index.js